Baie-Comeau and its history

 At the end of the 2nd World War, the bells of Sainte-Amélie church heralded the end of the war and, in April 1948, Monseigneur Napoléon-Alexandre Labrie founded the town of Hauterive near the Amédée River.
 He built a hospital, a seminary and established his bishopric.
 A twin town is born!

-Electricity and aluminum at the heart of economic life
+Electricity and aluminium at the heart of economic life

 A few years later, the hydroelectricity and aluminum industries also found a home in the surrounding rivers and our deep-water port.

 Hydro-Québec began construction of a series of new dams...
 The now-famous name “La Manic” would stick to the Manicouagan region for generations to come.
-It's sure to inspire many, including Georges Dor...though we locals don't know what we're talking about!
+It's sure to inspire many, including Georges Dor...but it's never a dull moment for us locals!